 To preview video faster in Photoshop, zoom out until the height of the canvas is less than 540 pixels.
 At this smaller preview size, Photoshop CS6 automatically plays and scrubs at lower resolution (and therefore faster).

-In this video tutorial (Develop Module Advancements in Lightroom 4), you’ll learn how to create the highest quality photographs by taking advantage of new and improved global and local adjustments in the Lightroom 4 Develop module.
+In this video tutorial, you’ll learn how to create the highest quality photographs by taking advantage of new and improved global and local adjustments in the Lightroom 4 Develop module.

 • Snapshots now auto name with a time/date stamp.